dalesgit/logseq/pages/proper-27-outline-ideas.md

 - [Reading Augustine’s City of God Understanding the Two Cities – Discourses on Minerva](https://minervawisdom.com/2024/03/15/reading-augustines-city-of-god-understanding-the-two-cities/) logseq.order-list-type:: number
 	- While the *City of God* is a work of tremendous cultural criticism and exploration into power dynamics, human-to-human, structural-to-human, human-to-structural, and nation-to-nation analysis, it all boils down to Augustine’s theology of love. logseq.order-list-type:: number
+	- Love of self vs. Love of others and esp.
+God logseq.order-list-type:: number